open-prophetdb/biomedgps-data/README.md

 If you want to build a knowledge graph for BioMedGPS project step by step, you can run the following steps.

-## Entities
+### Entities
-### Extract entities from a set of databases
+> Extract entities from a set of databases
+>

-If you don't need to download new data, you can skip the following steps.
+> If you don't need to download new data, you can skip the following steps.

+> Disease
+>
+> We choose to use the MONDO ontology as the source of disease terms.
+All other disease terms are mapped to MONDO terms.
+>
+> For more convience, we also include all entity items from knowledgebases.
+First, we extract the id, name, description, label, resource fields from the knowledgebases, and then we map the id to MONDO terms by using the `ontology-matcher` tool.
+>
+> There will be more easier to integrate these knowledgebases into our knowledge graph, if we can identify the unmapped terms first.

 #### Download the database by following the instructions in each folder in the data directory